wp-plugins/knowledge-building/readme.txt

 1. Demonstration of the progressive inquiry knowledge typeset in use on Wordpress.

 == Changelog ==

+=0.6.3=
+* Nodes can be dragged and pinned to different positions.
+Positions can be also reset by dragging nodes outside of the window.

 =0.6.2=
 * Sorting nodes by author, knowledge type or time